-In practice, participants randomised to the experimental group received the same six-weekly, group-based, 30-minute, exercise session as the usual care group.
-The only difference between the two groups was the addition of a 30-minute, group-based, behaviour change intervention prior to the routine 30 minutes of exercise, and three follow-up telephone calls two, four and six weeks after the last group-based session.
+In practice, participants randomised to the experimental group received the same 6weekly, group-based, 30min, exercise session as the usual care group.
+The only difference between the two groups was the addition of a 30min, group-based, behaviour change intervention prior to the routine 30min of exercise, and three follow-up telephone calls 2, 4 and 6weeks after the last group-based session.
 In the group-based sessions, participants were facilitated (as a group) to develop skills to overcome challenges to physical activity behaviour, supplemented through a workbook.
 This encouraged reflective activities such as recording physical, emotional and cognitive barriers and facilitators to physical activity.
 One physiotherapist (with or without a second physiotherapist or therapy assistant) ran each session.
-During the follow-up telephone calls, participant's goals were reviewed, any barriers to the completion of these goals were identified, and the physiotherapist reviewed any 'unhelpful' and 'helpful' thoughts or feelings towards physical activity which may have arisen since the last consultation, and closed with the development of longer-term physical activity goal-setting.
+During the follow-up telephone calls, participant's goals were reviewed, any barriers to the completion of these goals were identified, and the physiotherapist reviewed any 'unhelpful' and 'helpful' thoughts or feelings towards physical activity, which may have arisen since the last consultation and closed with the development of longer term physical activity goal setting.
 A treatment log was completed by physiotherapists to record the components of what was discussed across the group in each session and each telephone call.

-Each member delivering the experimental intervention attended a one-day training session which taught the components and format of the intervention.
+Each member delivering the experimental intervention attended a 1-day training session, which taught the components and format of the intervention.
 To ensure compliance with the treatment protocol, the PEP-TALK team made regular visits for quality assurance.